-“And actually, if you could see close in my eyes,” Walt Disney said, “the American flag is waving in both of them, and up my spine is growing this red, white, and blue stripe.”
+“If you could see close in my eyes,” Walt said, “the American flag is waving in both of them, and up my spine is growing this red, white, and blue stripe.”

 In his fashion, Walt avoided the crisis and tragedy of what Hemingway called “The Lost Generation,” and became an influential mind and guiding spirit to what Tom Brokaw coined “The Greatest Generation.”

 For a kid from hardscrabble roots and limited means in the American Midwest at the turn of the twentieth century, there was nowhere to go but up, and an innate ambition and spirit in Walt embraced equally the tough challenges and one-of-a-kind opportunities that his country presented.

 Walt and his dad never agreed on politics.

 Walt’s father was born in the rural village of Bluevale, Ontario, Canada, and moved to the United States in 1878.
 “And he lived a life of a good American,” Walt recalled.
 “He was a very good American.
 He was one that never failed to vote, although, frankly, he never voted on the right side . . .
 But he was one that I learned a lot from, and a lot of his words have stuck with me.

 “Like he told me . . . he said, ‘Walter, the welfare of the nation is dependent upon the welfare of the individual.’
 And he fought for a lot of social reforms.
 Later on in life, I was just sort of kidding with him one day and I said, ‘Dad, how does it feel to have voted for at least 50 years and never voted for anybody that won?’
 And he said, ‘Well, Walter,’ he said, ‘I have won.’
 He said, ‘We have won.’
 He said, ‘These things don’t always come about directly but . . . every plank in the platform that is a dead socialist has been [incorporated] into the platform of both of the major parties . . . so we have won.’”